Truro

 2) water conservation - lack of knowledge

-3) water contamination - sewage, roads runoff - agriculture/silviculture - affect on organisms
+3) water contamination - sewage, roads runoff - agriculture/silviculture - affect on

 4) forest harvest practices